danieljharvey/website-face/posts/2018-12-22-typeclasses-traversable.markdown

 Anyhow, that's enough for now I think.

+Make sense?
+If not, why not [get in touch](/contact.html)?

 Further reading:

 [Data.Traversable](http://hackage.haskell.org/package/base-4.12.0.0/docs/Data-Traversable.html)

 ### Bonus item: Validation

-The short answer is yes, and it's with a different datatype called `Validation`.
+If you were enjoying the `Either` example but wondering if there's a way to gather all of the `Left` values in a tree, then, firstly, yes, and secondly, it's done using a different datatype called `Validation`.
 We won't go into it in depth now, but it's much like an `Either` that let's you collect `Left` items together.

 ```haskell
 validationTree :: MyTree (Validation [String] Int)